 Cross Tab: A kind of multi-dimensional report that exhibits values or measures in cells created by the intersection of two or more dimensions in a table format.

-Cube: A multi-dimensional data matrix that has several dimensions of independent variables and measures (dependent variables) that are developed by an OLAP (Online Analytical Processing System).
+Cube: It is a multi-dimensional data matrix that has several dimensions of independent variables and measures (dependent variables) that are developed by an OLAP (Online Analytical Processing System).
 With multiple levels, each dimension is organized into a hierarchy.

 Data Analytics: Data analytics is the process of querying and interrogating data in the pursuit of valuable insights and information.